asgaardlab/model-card-reorganization/README.md

 ```bash
 python data_collector/repo_lister.py
 ```
 2. Run `data_collector/repo_selector.py` to order the models and select top 1000 models.
-The list of the top models will be saved in `top_1000_models.csv` inside the `data` directory.
+The list of the top models will be saved in `data/top_1000_models.csv`.
 ```bash
 python data_collector/repo_selector.py
 ```